tonimichel/djpl-users/README.rst

 to set or reset each user's password manually.
 You might use it in admin scenarios or non-admin scenarios.

-The usage is quite easy and can be accomplished in 3 steps:
+The usage can be accomplished in 3 steps:

-1) Create your own user model extending AbstractUser and add the inner class AppConfig
+1) Create your own user model extending AbstractUser
-2) Add the urlpatterns by using users.authurls.get_patterns(FooUser)
+2) Register your custom user model *users.register(modelclass, config)*
-3) Set the necessary email properties in your settings.py
+3) Add the urlpatterns (usermodel.get_urlpatterns)

-As this is a django-productline feature, make sure you have users in your product.equation
+As users required emails, be sure to introduce the necessary email properties in your settings.

-models.py
+Your models
 ----------------

 Just extend AbstractUser and specify your AppConfig.